stevemorris/PuzzleNode-Solutions/README.md

 # PuzzleNode Solutions

-This is where I'll be posting my solutions in Ruby to all 12 of the excellent [PuzzleNode programming challenges](http://puzzlenode.com/).
+My solutions in Ruby to all 12 of the excellent [PuzzleNode programming challenges](http://puzzlenode.com/).
 I'm currently on the [leaderboard](http://puzzlenode.com/leaderboard) (look for Steve Morris).

-Each challenge solution is in its own folder.
-I've included usage and implementation notes at the top of each solution's .rb file.
+## Disclaimer

+Since developing these solutions, I've participated in and graduated from [Ruby Mendicant University](http://http://university.rubymendicant.com/alumni/recent.html).
+My current Ruby skills are far more advanced than what's shown here.

+These current solutions are more like scripts, and they don't follow many Ruby best practices I've applied in later projects.
+Some day I may rewrite these solutions.

+## Hints

+To efficiently solve many of these challenges, you'll need to be comfortable with both recursion and graph theory.
+I found [this article](http://www.python.org/doc/essays/graphs) extremely helpful for implementing graphs (translating the Python code to Ruby was straightforward).

 ## Requirements

-You need Ruby 1.9.2 installed to run these solutions.
-To test against the sample data set provided with each challenge, you'll need the RSpec gem installed (`gem install rspec`).

-A few of the solutions require additional gems.
-These are listed in each solution's .rb file.
+Ruby 1.9.2 or higher

+Gems required by one or more solutions:

+* RSpec (`gem install rspec`)
+* Nokogiri (`gem install nokogiri`)